tobiichi3227/patient-diet-recorder/README.md

 using Uvicorn with automatic reloading enabled.
 With these steps completed, your server should be up and running, ready to handle requests.

+## Supported Languages

+### Patient Side

+The patient interface currently supports the following languages:

+- 繁體中文 (Traditional Chinese)
+- 简体中文 (Simplified Chinese)
+- Tiếng Việt (Vietnamese)
+- Bahasa Indonesia
+- English

+You can switch languages based on the dropdown at the end of the app.

+### Monitor Side

+The monitor interface currently supports:

+- 繁體中文 (Traditional Chinese)

+Additional languages may be added in the future based on demand.

 ## Want to Contribute?

 Refer to [CONTRIBUTING.md](./CONTRIBUTING.md)